Workmen's Compensation Act 1897: Definitions

 The employments to which the act applied were stated to be railways, mining and quarrying, factory work and laundry work.
 This was extended to include employment in agriculture by the Workmen's Compensation Act 1900 (63 & 64 Vict. c.
 22).

 Interpretation by courts

 Courts took a restrictive interpretation of the act in Simpson v.
 Ebbw Vale Steel, Iron & Coal Co.
 A widow claimed for the death of a colliery manager who had been killed in an underground accident.
 Lord Collins MR held that her dead husband was outside the act's scope, because though the act extended to non-manual workers the victim "must still be a workman".
 He said the act:

 presupposes a position of dependence; it treats the class of workmen as being in a sense inops consilii, and the Legislature does for them what they cannot do for themselves: it gives them a sort of State insurance, it being assumed that they are either not sufficiently intelligent or not sufficiently in funds to insure themselves.
 In no sense can such a principle extend to those who are earning good salaries.

+Subsequent developments

+The whole act was repealed by section 17(2) of the Workmen's Compensation Act 1906 (6 Edw.
+7. c.
+58).